DenizKucukozturk/medical-assignment-deniz/README.md

 ### Next steps

 -  I would enhance the mock implementation of the LIS by developing it as a separate backend service.
-This service would include a database to simulate resources such as patients, collections, and procedures, with dedicated endpoints for Vitestro’s venipuncture device to interact with.
+This service would include a database to simulate resources such as patients, collections, and procedures, with dedicated endpoints for medical device to interact with.
 - Authentication is a crucial aspect of any API design.
-I would implement a token-based authentication system between Vitestro Cloud and Vitestro’s venipuncture device, likely using JWT with client_id and client_secret fields.
+I would implement a token-based authentication system between Cloud and medical device, likely using JWT with client_id and client_secret fields.
 A similar system would be applied between the improved LIS and the venipuncture device.
 - I would containerize all backend services and the database using Docker, creating an internal network to enable seamless communication between the services.
 Additionally, I would automate the tests I’ve written to run every time the Docker environment is brought up via Docker Compose.
 - I would improve and extend the test coverage, including tests for the newly implemented authentication systems.
 I would also add integration tests to validate the interaction between the newly developed LIS app and other components.